 Groton-Dunstable out-shot North Middlesex, 45-12.

 "When our goaltender Ryan Twomey is on his game, I would want nobody else in net," North Middlesex head coach Mike McCarthy said.
-"He is the best goalie in this area when he plays like he did.
-He is a great equalizer.
-Last year we lost to Groton off a tip from our own defenseman.
-Other than that, he was perfect last year."

 It was a physical contest from the earliest stages of the first period, as the two teams accrued a combined 10:30 in penalty minutes.
 North Middlesex drew first blood at 5:27 of the first period.
 Senior captain Danny McNamara cycled the puck down behind the net and pushed it over to linemate Josh Miller.
 Miller tucked the puck under the glove of senior goalkeeper Jason Robes to put the Patriots up, 1-0.